artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

 The ``identifier`` can be used instead if preferred.
-A :term:`description's <archival description>` identifier is visible in the :term:`user interface`, which can make it less difficult to discover. ** However,**, if the target description's identifier is not unique throughout your AtoM instance, the digital object may not be attached to the correct description - AtoM will attach it to the first matching identifier it finds.
+A :term:`description's <archival description>` identifier is visible in the :term:`user interface`, which can make it less difficult to discover.
+**However**, if the target description's identifier is not unique throughout your AtoM instance, the digital object may not be attached to the correct description - AtoM will attach it to the first matching identifier it finds.